 Thanksgiving Turkey Recipes Worthy of Center Stage

 Roast turkey, turkey breasts, deep-fried turkey, even turkey sliders!
-Whether you’re a T-Day newbie or a seasoned pro, these turkey recipe ideas just might start a new holiday tradition.
+Whether you’re a T-Day newbie or a seasoned pro, these 40 Thanksgiving turkey recipes just might start a new holiday tradition.

 Healthier, better-tasting meals are easier than you think with help from Yummly!
 Try it free now.

 Above: Super Moist Turkey; photograph by Olga Ivanova

 (Want more Thanksgiving recipes and tips?
 Check out our big Yummly Thanksgiving page!)

 The Pilgrims may or may not have actually served turkey for Thanksgiving dinner, though venison was on the menu for sure.
 I point out this fun fact to say that if you’re in the mood to mess with tradition a little and consider some new Thanksgiving turkey ideas, historical accuracy shouldn’t hold you back.
 (Though Grandma, expecting to eat her infamous seven-hour roasted turkey?
 That’s on you.)

 Consider the options, turkey lovers.
 You can go for roasted, grilled, smoked, or deep-fried; turkey cooked sous vide, in a Crock Pot, or an Instant Pot.
 You can cook the bird whole, butterflied, or rolled.
 Just the breast?
 Sure.
 Even ground turkey can be festive, given the right recipe.
 Then there are the seasonings, from brines to rubs, glazes, and gravies.
 It’s a big, flavorful turkey world out there.